-Employers can get very generous tax breaks for hiring veterans—but only if they understand how to screen new hires and file the right documentation in a timely manner.
-Depending on the size of an organization, its rate of new hires, and the average wages paid to employees, tax credits could easily equal tens of thousands of dollars per year for employers.
-It’s worth taking a little time to integrate this information into the hiring process.
+Employers can get very generous tax breaks for hiring veterans but only if they understand how to screen new hires and file the right documentation in a timely manner.
+Depending on the size of an organization, rate of new hires, and average wages paid to employees, tax credits could equal tens of thousands of dollars per year for employers.
+So, it’s worth taking a little time to integrate this information into the hiring process.

 What to Look for When Hiring

 Examples of individuals who may qualify under the federal WOTC program include:

 - A veteran whose family receives food stamps under SNAP for at least 3 months during their first year of employment

 - Veterans who have been unemployed for a total of at least 4 weeks or at least 6 months during the one year period prior to the date of hire (The incentive amount varies depending on the length of unemployment.)